BillJr99/APCSA/_pages/Activities/activity-discreteranges.md

   reflective_prompts:
     - Numeric data types must hold not only positive values but also negative values.
 What does this do to the number of positive values that can be represented by each type?
 What are their ranges?

+  exit_ticket:
+    - You can schedule a post assessment using AP Classroom. - Personal Check 1
+    - You can select questions for mini quizzes or exit tickets using the AP Classroom.
+    - You can also use the BJP questions as warm-ups, do-nows, or extended practice.

+  teacher_highlights:
+    - What is the difference between <code>System.out.println()</code> and <code>System.out.print()</code>?

+  try_partner:
+    - "Variables and Assignments Review (Part 1.8.1): <a href=\"https://runestone.academy/runestone/books/published/csawesome/Unit1-Getting-Started/topic-1-8-practice-coding.html\">https://runestone.academy/runestone/books/published/csawesome/Unit1-Getting-Started/topic-1-8-practice-coding.html</a>"

+  try_own:
+    - "Variables and Assignments Review (Part 1.8.2): <a href=\"https://runestone.academy/runestone/books/published/csawesome/Unit1-Getting-Started/to\">https://runestone.academy/runestone/books/published/csawesome/Unit1-Getting-Started/to</a>"
+    - "Practice Coding: <a href=\"https://runestone.academy/runestone/books/published/csawesome/Unit1-Getting-Started/topic-1-8-practice-coding.html\">https://runestone.academy/runestone/books/published/csawesome/Unit1-Getting-Started/topic-1-8-practice-coding.html</a>"
+    - "BJP5 1.10 - Shaq: <a href=\"https://practiceit.cs.washington.edu/problem/view/bjp5/chapter1/s10-Shaq\">https://practiceit.cs.washington.edu/problem/view/bjp5/chapter1/s10-Shaq</a>"
+    - "BJP5 1.14 - testofKnowledge: <a href=\"https://practiceit.cs.washington.edu/problem/view/bjp5/chapter1/s14-TestOfKnowledge\">https://practiceit.cs.washington.edu/problem/view/bjp5/chapter1/s14-TestOfKnowledge</a>"
+    - "BJP5 1.15 - printlnSlashes: <a href=\"https://practiceit.cs.washington.edu/problem/view/bjp5/chapter1/s15-printlnSlashes\">https://practiceit.cs.washington.edu/problem/view/bjp5/chapter1/s15-printlnSlashes</a>"
+    - Write a program that displays the area of a circle that has radius 8.5 using the formula <span>\(A=\pi r^{2}\)</span>.
+Identify the variables needed in your program.
+What is the algorith?
+What should the output display?
 tags:
   - datatypes
   - expressions